-Most listings are in the $20's per square foot per year.
-The City Heights region is going through a a rise in rates.
-In the last 3 months, the median rate increased $24 per sqft per year.
+Most listings are in the $80's per square foot per year.
+The City Heights submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate went up $83 per sqft per year.

-Compared to the rest of the San Diego market, the City Heights submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the San Diego market, the City Heights region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 1 listings have come on the market, which means listings might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 2 listings have come on the market, which means office spaces most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 100% of the listings in the City Heights are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are approximately 6 stories.
-Most buildings in this area were built in 2003 and are Class B.
+Even though the median size is 6,500 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are close to 6 floors.
+Most buildings in this market were built in 2003 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Professional services is the dominant industry in this region.
 Commute by motorcycle is the most popular way to get to work amongst City Heights residents.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.